marijnwijbenga/portfolio-project-list/README.md

 # Webdev Portfolio Projects
-a list of all the portfolio work i want to do to just make fun stuff
+A list of all the portfolio work i want to do to just make fun stuff

 1. Vanilla JS& CSS: Js Practice
-2. Simple finance with Angular & AntCSS
+2. Angular & AntCSS: Simple finance with:
     - NestJS User & transactions CRUD Api's
     - Login & account ownership
     - Ownership of transactions